ml4a/ml4a.github.io/_posts/2016-02-04-style_transfer.md

 where $$F_i^l$$ and $$F_j^l$$ are the activations for the i-th and j-th feature maps at layer $$l$$, and $${F_i^l} \cdot {F_j^l}$$ is the dot product between them, _correlation_.
 In other words, the resulting matrix, $$G^l$$ contains the correlations between every pair of feature maps at layer $$l$$ for that image.

-For reasons regarded as magical by even those who understand the math, this turns out to be a very good representation of our perception of style within images.
+For reasons that can only be regarded as magic, this turns out to be a very good representation of our perception of style within images.
 It captures the tendency of features to co-occur in different parts of the image.

 After calculating those, we can define the style loss _at a single layer_ $$l$$ as the euclidean (L2) distance between the Gram matrices of the style and output images.